ericfernandesferreira/cinnamon/README.txt

 ------------------------------------------------------------------------------

-Cinnamon Version : 2.8.1
+Cinnamon Version : 2.8.6
 Cinnamon Source : github

 This my version of Cinnamon is based on the version of Willysr https://github.com/willysr/csb
 *** All credits go to him.

-This source was built primarily for those who want to use the latest version Cinnamon along with pulseaudio.
+This source was built primarily for those who want to use the latest Cinnamon version

 Requirements:
 - slackware64 current